onap/ccsdk-apps/docs/index.rst

 Introduction:
 =============
    APPS repository which contains all micro services for CCSDK module.
 Also these are application that are intended to run outside of OpenDaylight container.Modular feature implementation that is reusable across all controllers.

 Microservices:
 =============

-   Controller BluePrints Studio Processor
-   Blueprints processor
-   NetworkElementNameGen (NENG)
-   Vlan Tag API
+   microservices/controllerBlueprintStudioProcessor
+   microservices/bluePrintsProcessor
+   microservices/neng
+   microservices/vlanTag

 Installation: